sebastienrousseau/dotfiles/lib/aliases/jekyll/README.md

 <!-- markdownlint-enable MD033 MD041 -->

-This code provides a set of interactive aliases for [Jekyll](https://jekyllrb.com/).
+This code provides a set of aliases for [Jekyll](https://jekyllrb.com/).

 ## Aliases